 - Fill out Part I of the VCT Host Request Form and forward it to the ACC VCT Coordinator for credit courses at least 3 weeks before the first ACC class day to allow enough time for processing.

-- ACC's Distance Learning department can disqualify a request if procedures are not followed, and Academic departments have the final say as to whether a hosted course meets necessary requirements to be transcripted by ACC.
+- ACC's Distance Education department can disqualify a request if procedures are not followed, and Academic departments have the final say as to whether a hosted course meets necessary requirements to be transcripted by ACC.

 - If a valid request is made, the ACC VCT Coordinator will compile a package of information on the course and instructor and forward it to the ACC academic department for their approval.
 Their decision is final.

 - If request is denied by the academic department, the ACC VCT Coordinator will inform the student, usually by email or phone, and refer to potential alternatives such as taking course directly from providing college.

 - Upon departmental approval, the ACC VCT Coordinator will have a restricted section of the course set up for the student to register through the ACC online registration system.
 Regular tuition and fees will be due in accordance with ACC policies.

 - The ACC VCT Coordinator will also be the contact to help facilitate student support services required for the course such as assistance with testing.